HomeArticlesHow ToHow to Calculate Date/Time Differences

 Calculate the exact difference between two dates or times — days, weeks, months, hours, or minutes — with clear steps, formulas, and free calculators.

-Calculating the difference between two dates or times looks simple until you hit a leap year, a time zone boundary, or a range that crosses midnight — at which point manual subtraction produces the wrong answer more often than the right one.
+Calculating the difference between two dates or times looks simple until you hit a leap year, a time zone boundary, or a range that crosses midnight.
+At that point manual subtraction produces the wrong answer more often than the right one.
 This guide walks through calculating date and time differences accurately, covers the edge cases that trip up manual math, and points to the right calculator for each scenario.

 Overview

-A "date difference" can mean several distinct things depending on context: the number of calendar days between two dates, a person's age in completed years, the count of business days for a project deadline, or the elapsed hours and minutes between two timestamps.
-Each uses a slightly different calculation method, and mixing them up is the single most common source of error.
-This article covers all four cases and gives the exact steps for each — convert both endpoints into a consistent unit, then subtract carefully, accounting for calendar irregularities like leap years and varying month lengths.
+A "date difference" can mean several distinct things depending on context.
+It might be the number of calendar days between two dates, a person's age in completed years, the count of business days for a project deadline, or the elapsed hours and minutes between two timestamps.
+Each needs a slightly different method, and mixing them up is the most common source of error people run into.
+This article covers all four cases: convert both endpoints into a consistent unit, then subtract carefully, accounting for calendar irregularities like leap years and varying month lengths.

 What You Need